kubernetes/website/docs/tutorials/federation/set-up-cluster-federation-kubefed.md

 This guide explains how to administer a Kubernetes Cluster Federation using `kubefed`.

-> Note: `kubefed` is in beta as of Kubernetes 1.6.
+> Note: `kubefed` is a beta feature in Kubernetes 1.6.

 ## Prerequisites